needle-mirror/com.unity.addressables/Documentation~/AnalyzeTool.md

 **Exceptions**: If you have an asset containing multiple objects, it is possible for different groups to only pull in portions of the asset, and not actually duplicate.
 An FBX with many meshes is an example of this.
 If one mesh is in "GroupA" and another is in "GroupB", this rule will think that the FBX is shared, and extract it into its own group if you run the fix operation.
 In this edge case, running the fix operation is actually harmful, as neither group would have the full FBX asset.

-Also note that duplicate assets may not always be an issue.
-If assets will never be requested by the same set of users (for example, region-specific assets), then duplicate dependencies may be desired, or at least be inconsequential.
-Each Project is unique, so fixing duplicate asset dependencies should be evaluated on a case-by-case basis.
+Also note that duplicate assets might not always be an issue.
+If assets will never be requested by the same set of users (for example, region-specific assets), then you might want duplicate dependencies, or they might be inconsequential.
+Each Project is unique, so decide whether to fix duplicate asset dependencies on a case-by-case basis.

 ### Unfixable rules

 #### Check Resources to Addressable Duplicate Dependencies

 This rule detects if any assets or asset dependencies are duplicated between built Addressable data and assets residing in a `Resources` folder.

 **Issues**: These duplicates mean that data will be included in both the application build and the Addressables build.